Designated Cultural Assets Held in the National Library of Korea

 • In the event of a violation of law between the two countries, officials from both countries meet and judge said violation under national law, and farming tools, books, maps, plants, alcohol, etc. are traded.

-15 Tangible Cultural Asset designated by Seoul No. 112 Treaty of Friendship and Commerce Between Qing and Korea 1 book
+16 Tangible Cultural Asset designated by Seoul Treat y of Friendship and Commerce Between Korea and Qing 1 book

 • Treaty between Korea and the Qing Dynasty of China signed in the 3rd year of the Gwangmu era (1899)